‘Winter is coming’: E.U. urges members to protect the poor while tackling high energy costs

 Some analysts have also said that the E.U. has moved too quickly away from fossil fuels and has not ensured that its members would have an adequate supply of renewable sources in case of an emergency.

-But others have argued that the crisis only reinforces the need for initiatives like the European Green Deal, a package of proposals to make the E.U. carbon neutral by 2050.
+But others have argued that the crisis only reinforces the need for initiatives like the European Green Deal, a package of proposals to make the E.U. carbon-neutral by 2050.

 “We are not facing an energy price surge because of our climate policy or because renewable energy is expensive,” Simson said Wednesday.
 “We are facing it because the fossil fuel prices are spiking.
 We do not yet have enough of that green affordable energy for everyone.
 We need to speed up the energy transition, not slow it down.”